OfficeDev/office-js-docs-pr/docs/develop/promise-based-api-model.md

 ## Request context

 The Office host and your add-in run in two different processes.
 Since they use different runtime environments, add-ins require a `RequestContext` object in order to connect your add-in to objects in Office such as worksheets, ranges, paragraphs, and tables.
+This `RequestContext` object is provided as an argument when calling `*.run`.

 ## Proxy objects